Fast Feature Field ($\text{F}^3$): A Predictive Representation of Events: Materials and Methods

-\paragraph{Optical flow estimation} In \cref{s:flow}, we described how a small neural network $\psi$ can be used to compute the optical flow $\flow(t,u)$ from event features $\ff(t,\cdot)$ without supervision.
-The feature extractor $\ff$ is kept frozen during this process, while $\psi$ is trained by minimizing the objective in \cref{eq:flow_objective}.
-Here, the number of scale-space levels $\sigma$ controls the receptive field of the photometric loss.
-It determines how far apart two matching structures can be in pixel space of $\ff(t, \cdot)$ and $\ff(t+\Delta t, \cdot)$ while still providing a gradient.
-In datasets M3ED, DSEC, and MVSEC, we set the number of $\sigma$ levels to 5, 4, and 2, respectively.
+Sec.~\ref{s:flow} described a neural network $\psi: \R^p\times \Om \to \R^2 \times \Om$ to compute unsupervised optical flow.
+We train $\psi$ to minimize the objective in Eqn.~\ref{eq:flow_objective} with $\ff$ frozen.
+In M3ED, DSEC, and MVSEC, we set the number of $\sigma$ levels to 5, 4, and 2, respectively.
 This choice is based on the event camera resolutions and the typical amount of motion in the scene.
-We fix the smoothness regularization parameter in \cref{eq:flow_objective} to $\lambda = 10^{-3}$ for all experiments.
-The flow prediction function $\psi: \R^p\times \Om \to \R^2 \times \Om$, is parameterized using four ConvNeXt V2 blocks with 9 $\times$ 9 kernels and $p$-channels.
-This simple architecture has $\sim$28K trainable parameters with a receptive field of 33 $\times$ 33.
-We use the same architecture across all datasets and robotic platforms to focus the discussion on the temporal matching ability and the motion information content of $\ff$.
-To enable fair comparisons with baselines using $\vv$ and $\ii$, we project both of them to $p$ channels before passing them to $\psi$.
-For $\vv$, this is done using a linear layer followed by layer normalization \cite{baLayerNormalization2016} applied to the $\Delta t$ channels.
+The smoothness regularization parameter in Eqn.~\ref{eq:flow_objective} is fixed to $\lambda = 10^{-3}$ for all experiments.
+Four ConvNeXt V2 blocks with 9 $\times$ 9 kernels and $p$-channels are used for $\psi$.
+This gives $\sim$28K weights and a receptive field of 33 $\times$ 33.
+We use the same architecture for all datasets and robotic platforms.
+To enable fair comparisons, we project $\vv$ and $\ii$ to $p$ channels before passing them to $\psi$.
+For $\vv$, this is done using a linear layer followed by layer normalization \cite{baLayerNormalization2016} on the $\Delta t$ channels.
 For $\ii$, the same projection is applied to the two polarity channels.